guimbreon/Python_SQL/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU License.
 See the `LICENSE` file for more information.